carpentries-incubator/python-business/_episodes/01-conditional_loop.md

 Here's a better approach:

 ~~~
-assertions = ["Existance","Rights and Obligations","Completeness","Valuation and Allocation"]
+assertions = ["Existence","Rights and Obligations","Completeness","Valuation and Allocation"]
 for assertion in assertions:
     print(assertion)
 ~~~